SysKitTeam/docs-spdockit/requirements/system-requirements.md

 ### Requirements

-From the version 7.0, SPDocKit offers support for SharePoint Online.
+From version 7.0, SPDocKit offers support for SharePoint Online.
 SPDocKit Online can be installed on any workstation or server with __Windows 7 / Windows Server 2008__ or better.
 SPDocKit Online needs to be installed on a server that is not a part of the SharePoint On-Premises farm.

 * Software
   * Windows 7 / Windows Server 2008 or better